Our Services

 • Integrate with other acne treatments as advised by your dermatologist

-If you have any health conditions or take prescription medications, try using a Medically approved LLM Symptom Checker Chat Bot to evaluate your symptoms and determine whether red light therapy is appropriate for your situation.
+If you have any health conditions or take prescription medications, you can use a free AI symptom checker to help identify potential concerns and determine whether red light therapy is appropriate for your situation.

 Red light therapy is generally safe, but don't "self-treat" serious or rapidly worsening skin conditions.
 Speak to a qualified healthcare provider if you notice: